Code-Institute-Submissions/Resume-5/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were all sourced from myself.

 ### Acknowledgements